Pharmacy Residency Rotation Opportunities

 Research/Project - Longitudinal (12 months)

-- The Quality Improvement Project is a required longitudinal learning experience that lasts approximately 3 – 6 months.
-During the year, residents develop and complete at least one medication-use system quality improvement (QI) project.
+- The Pre- and Post-Intervention Project is a required longitudinal learning experience that lasts approximately 3 – 6 months.
+During the year, residents develop and complete at least one project the includes implementing a change (e.g., protocol, process improvement) and assessing data pre- and post-implementation of the change.
 This is a separate project from the residents’ research/major project and is typically smaller in scope.
-It also differs from the residents’ medication use evaluations (MUEs); the QI projects should have a process focus versus a medication or therapeutic class focus like the MUEs.
-The primary purpose of the QI Project learning experience is to provide residents with the skills necessary to identify opportunities for improvement within the medication-use system and subsequently design, implement, and assess quality improvement changes therein.
+It also differs from the residents’ medication use evaluations (MUEs).
+The primary purpose of the Pre- and Post-Intervention Project learning experience is to provide residents with the skills necessary to identify opportunities for improvement within the medication-use system and subsequently design, implement, and assess changes therein.
 Residents gain skills in project management and team leadership.
-Usually, residents’ QI projects are focused within the Pharmacy Department, but residents may work on interdepartmental projects.
-QI projects should be feasible, relevant, and based on best-practice standards.
-All QI projects have a primary pharmacist preceptor but typically include a team of 2 – 3 people.
+Usually, residents’ Pre- and Post-Intervention projects are focused within the Pharmacy Department, but residents may work on interdepartmental projects.
+Projects should be feasible, relevant, and based on best-practice standards.
+All projects have a primary pharmacist preceptor but typically include a team of 2 – 3 people.

 Educational Goals and Objectives